FSA bans short-selling in some Italian stocks

-LONDON Britain's Financial Services Authority has temporarily banned short-selling of Banco Popolare and three other Italian stocks, echoing a move by Italian market watchdog Consob on Tuesday.
+LONDON The Financial Services Authority has temporarily banned short-selling of Banco Popolare and three other Italian stocks, echoing a move by Italian market watchdog Consob on Tuesday.

 The FSA said on Wednesday that it had banned shorting of Banco Popolare BAPO.MI, Banca Carige (CRGI.MI), Mediolanum MED.MI, Intesa (ISP.MI) on all UK trading venues as of Wednesday, "following a significant price movement and in consultation with another Competent Authority".